 9. Business Phone Number

-Getting a separate business phone number for your Alabama LLC is also a good idea in order to keep your cell phone and home phone number off those pesky “public record” websites.
+Getting a separate business phone number for your Alabama LLC is also a good idea in order to keep your actual number private from those pesky “public record” websites.

 Alabama State Agencies